simawn/TuringMachine/README.md

 ```sh
 δ(q1, a) = (q2, b, r)
 ```
-(Current in state 'q1', reading an 'a', go to state 'q2', write 'b', move right)
+(Currently in state 'q1', reading an 'a', go to state 'q2', write 'b', move right)

 The input format of the .txt should be:
 ```sh